-Let our expert team help you submit an official legal claim against AT&T for free.
+Let our expert team help you submit an official legal claim against T-Mobile for free.

-If you have tried to reach out to AT&T customer service and they won’t help you or they have not given you a satisfactory resolution, you do have another option.
-You can use arbitration.
+If you have tried to reach out to T-Mobile customer service and they refused to stop throttling or you are not getting a fair resolution, there is another option.

-Arbitration is a form of dispute resolution where you can bring your dispute against AT&T before an independent arbitrator.
-Your AT&T contract is designed to prevent you from using things like class action lawsuits against the company but it allows for things like arbitration.
+Arbitration is a form of dispute resolution which allows you to bring your dispute against T-Mobile in front of an independent arbitrator.
+Your contract with T-Mobile is designed to avoid things like class action lawsuits but allows for arbitration.

 Best of the Best.
 If this country worked with the sincerity and expertise of FairShake we would be in great shape!Allie, real FairShake customer